silvermete0r/oikan/README.md

 | Dependencies      | torch, numpy, scikit-learn, sympy, tqdm   |

 ### Regression Example

+> **Suggestion:** Please ensure that the data is normalized using standard scaling (or another suitable normalization method), as Elastic Net assumes that the model intercept has already been accounted for.

 ```python
 from oikan import OIKANRegressor
 from sklearn.metrics import mean_squared_error